cce2955/TvCGUI-Main/readme.md

 # Tatsunoko vs. Capcom – Live HUD & Memory Scanner

-A modernized continuation of the TvC HUD project — a Python-based live memory overlay for Tatsunoko vs. Capcom: Ultimate All-Stars (Wii), running on Dolphin Emulator.
+a Python-based live memory overlay for Tatsunoko vs. Capcom: Ultimate All-Stars (Wii), running on Dolphin Emulator.
 This suite connects directly to Dolphin’s RAM and provides:

 - A real-time training HUD with health, meter, and frame advantage tracking